Poovilangu: Production

 Poovilangu marked the directorial debut of Ameerjan who earlier assisted K. Balachander.
-The film marked the acting debuts of Murali, son of Kannada director S. Siddalingaiah (in Tamil) and Kuyili.
-Mohan, who went on to become a popular television actor, also made his acting debut in the film and his performance in the film earned him the sobriquet Poovilangu Mohan.
+The film marked the acting debuts of Murali (in Tamil) and Kuyili.
+Mohan became known as Poovilangu Mohan after acting in this film.
+The filming began at Kerala Redfort.

 Soundtrack

-The music for this film was composed by Ilaiyaraaja and lyrics were written by Vairamuthu.
+The music was composed by Ilaiyaraaja and lyrics were written by Vairamuthu.

-Reception
+Critical reception

 Jayamanmadhan of Kalki appreciated the film for various aspects, including way the characters were developed without any confusion, and the screenplay.